whadafunk/sysbook/notes_alpine.md

 Alpine installs the initialization scripts for its services under */etc/init.d*, but these
 services are not configured to start automatically.
 We can manage these services with *rc-update*
+Usually each package that represent a service has a coresponding -rc package that contains the initialization scripts and most of the times the initialization scripts are installed automatically as a dependency when you install the base package.

+Installing a rc script does not add it as a service and you need to use rc-update add service name.
+For the service name you should use the exact file name as it appears under /etc/init.d